bradymholt/geekytidbits.com/posts/2023-02-06-dealing-with-burnout/index.md

 There are times when I am simply unmotivated or feeling a bit passionless about my work but this doesn't mean I am burned out.
 Burnout is more of an intense feeling of _exhaustion_ and it usually follows a very intense period of work; at least this is what I have experienced.

-Here are three things I have learned about dealing with burnout:
+Here are four things I have learned about dealing with burnout:

 1. Don't panic